 Developmental Courses: A student may also be placed on Academic Alert for failure to complete required developmental courses with a "C-" or higher and for failure to pass any developmental course exit exam within the first two terms of enrollment at Emmanuel College.
-(Exception: If a student places in

-MA 095, the student will have two additional semesters after completing MA 095 to pass MA 099 before being placed on Academic Alert.)
+(Exception: If a student places in MA 095, the student will have two additional semesters after completing MA 095 to pass MA 099 before being placed on Academic Alert.)

-Accepted transfer students who have been placed on academic probation/dismissal at their previous institution will be placed on Academic Alert status.
+Accepted transfer students who have been placed on academic probation/dismissal or whose last term GPA is below 2.0 at their previous institution will be placed on Academic Alert status.